guide

 The best home insulation materials

-From sheep’s wool to paper, foil, polystyrene and polyurethane spray foam, good insulators come in various forms.
+Sheep’s wool, paper, foil, polystyrene and polyurethane spray foam – good insulators come in various forms.
 Most work by trapping tiny pockets of air within them – and the most commonly used are mineral and glass wools, which come in a roll, as a blanket, or as a type of batt or slab.

 How much can home insulation help you save on bills?

-Plus, home insulation can do more than just help you save money on energy – it can also help you save the planet.
-With the UK committed to reducing its greenhouse gas emissions by at least 80% before 2050 (relative to 1990 levels), home insulation can play a big role.
+Plus, home insulation can do more than just help you save money on energy.
+With the UK committed to reach net zero emissions by 2050 (relative to 1990 levels), home insulation can play a big role.
 That’s because the energy used in UK homes makes up about 20% of our greenhouse gas emissions – and three-quarters of that comes from heating and hot water alone.

-With a recent report finding that better home insulation is the key to lowering UK carbon emissions, it’s clear that retro-fitting existing homes with better insulation can have a huge impact on our efforts to lower our carbon footprint.
+With better home insulation key to lowering carbon emissions, it’s clear that retro-fitting existing homes with better insulation can help support our efforts to lower our carbon footprint.

-Make your home more cosy with financial help from the Green Homes Grant
+Make your home more cosy with financial support from the Great British Insulation Scheme

-The UK government recently announced the launch of Green Homes Grant.
+The UK government recently announced the launch of the Great British Insulation Scheme.
 It’s part of their effort to help reduce carbon emissions and help cut energy bills.

-Find out more about the Green Homes Grant Scheme and how to take part
+Find out more about the Great British Insulation Scheme and check if you’re eligible.

 Most of the time, you won’t need planning permission before carrying out insulation work.
 But if you’re doing external wall insulation, or if you’re planning glazing work in areas where there are conservation schemes, you should check with your local council’s building control department first.